mtvbrianking/laravel-mtn-momo/readme.md

 1. Create a [**developer account**](https://momodeveloper.mtn.com/signup) with MTN MOMO.
 2. Subscribe to a [**product/service**](https://momodeveloper.mtn.com/products) that you wish to consume.

+If you already subscribed to a product, the subscription key can be found in your [**profile**](https://momodeveloper.mtn.com/developer).

 ### Bootstrapping

 Now you need to run the `mtn-momo:init` command.
 This command will create the necessary settings in you're `.env` file as you walkthrough the steps.
 These settings are needed for authentication and communication with the MTN MOMO API.